How to Change Out Garage Door Springs Safely

 - Damage to the garage door and surrounding property

-Can I Change Out Garage Door Springs Myself?
+Can You Change Out Garage Door Springs Yourself?
 The Essential Tools

 If you’ve weighed the risks and are determined to proceed, you’ll need the right tools.
 Attempting this with the wrong equipment is a recipe for disaster.
 For torsion springs, you’ll need: